 - Private Giving

-To learn more about how Reading with Relevance aligns with the goals of these diverse funding resources, please reach out our way for support!
+To learn more about how Reading with Relevance aligns with the goals of these diverse funding resources, please reach out for support!

 Reading with Relevance has flexible applications in classroom settings.
 Some educators use Reading with Relevance as a core instructional model: these teachers facilitate one lesson plan each day, for the entire school year, exploring one amazing book at a time.
 Others utilize Reading with Relevance as a supplement to their core instruction; these teachers use the resources to dive into a high-interest novel one day a week, as an interim unit, or for an additional hour of literacy instruction.
 Other teachers use Reading with Relevance to support independent or small-group literacy time, providing an engaging structure for students’ self-directed reading.